-On February 12, 2019, the Consumer Financial Protection Bureau published the 2019 list of rural and underserved counties (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
-We encourage you to read the NCUA's exit link policies. (opens new page).) , and a separate 2019 list that includes only rural counties.
-The CFPB also updated its rural or underserved areas tool (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
-We encourage you to read the NCUA's exit link policies. (opens new page).) for 2019.
+On February 12, 2019, the Consumer Financial Protection Bureau published the 2019 list of This is an external link to a website belonging to another federal agency, private organization, or commercial entity. rural and underserved counties (Opens new window) , and a separate 2019 list that includes only rural counties.
+The CFPB also updated its This is an external link to a website belonging to another federal agency, private organization, or commercial entity. rural or underserved areas tool (Opens new window) for 2019.

 The final lists can help credit unions determine whether a property is located in a rural or underserved area for purposes of applying certain regulatory provisions related to mortgage loans.
 The CFPB issues new lists annually for creditors to use during the applicable time frame.
 Your credit union may rely on the more comprehensive website tool to provide a safe harbor determination whether a property is located in a rural or underserved area.